mathesar-foundation/mathesar-wiki/design/specs/table_inspector.md

 When in 'Column' mode, for example, if all chosen table components are columns, the table inspector will reveal the attributes that are shared by all columns.

+- With respect to Cycle 3, the only multi selection "Action" available will be "Column Extraction".

-The number of table components selected will be reflected in the selection status at the top of the panel.
+- The number of table components selected will be reflected in the selection status at the top of the panel.

 ### Actions Panel